 As you may have guessed, this isn’t a new thing to me.
 I also rescued my antique pew that also had been a chew toy and left for dead outside in the mud.
 I tell all on my post over here.
 In addition to the pew, I have also used this same technique on a several furniture and craft projects.

-Not only are they wonderful because they fold up, but they offer storage in the back where hymnals or accessories used to be.
+Not only are they wonderful because they fold up, but they offer storage in the back where hymnals or accessories rest.
 The best part is how they showcase rustic charm.

 Oh, and if you love that chalkboard rack above them, you can find that available in my shop, (SOLD) and I should be restocking some more of those wire locker baskets.
 They sell out fast!

-Do pin and share this trick on how to refresh old wood so others can be inspired to think inside the “for-the-love-of-wood” box. 😉
+In addtion, pin and share this trick on how to refresh old wood to inspire others too.